 How to become a stringer

 Step 2 Get yourself a quality ENG electronic news gathering package.
-However it is possible today to get by with a far less expensive DV camera.
-Be sure to get one with at least 3 CCD’s, the bigger the chip, the better.
-The detail of DV is comparable to Betacam although the color isn’t as good.
+However it is possible today to get by with a far less expensive camera – even your smartphone and a few apps.
 As a stringer you’ll be doing a lot of hand held shooting, so choose a camera that can mount on your shoulder for stability.
-You want a long lens, at least an 18x, or one with an extender so you can get good sized images if you’re not allowed to get close.
+You want a long lens or one with an extender so you can get good sized images if you’re not allowed to get close.
 Make sure that your camera can accept external microphone inputs.
 You’ll need a good quality mic to conduct interviews.

 Step 3 Get a non-descriptive vehicle.
 You don’t want to show up on a crime scene with a flashy car.